Kepahiang Regency: Cultural background and events

-Kepahiangs society is culturally, religiously and ethnically heterogeneous.
+Kepahiang Regency's society is culturally, religiously and ethnically heterogeneous.
 The different religious groups and tribes coexist peacefully.
 The Rejang are the largest group in Kepahiang and dominate the local cultural life.
 Because the various groups have coexisted for a long time, cultural influences by others groups (Palembang, Serawai, Javanese, Sundanese, Padangnese, Batak, Acehnese or Chinese) can be identified as well.
 The heterogenous backgrounds of Kepahiang society caused the development of social aptitudes and manners within society, enabling peaceful coexistence.

 Customs and traditions are maintained in Kepahiang.
 Cultural events take place regularly whereas it is not rare that foreign guest attend those events as well.
 The local cultural and heritage is closely bound the Malay culture.
 Due to this representatives of Malay culture, aristocrats and royalty not just from Indonesia but from Malaysia, Thailand and Philippines (Mindanao) for instance maintain good relations to Kepahiang and are regular guests there.
 They maintain the common cultural background and, at the same time, set an example of peaceful coexistence with groups of different cultural heritage.